-3.2.2.4.13: Email to DNS CAA Contact
+3.2.2.4.13 Email to DNS CAA Contact

 Confirming the Applicant's control over the FQDN by sending a Random Value via email and then receiving a confirming response utilizing the Random Value.
 The Random Value MUST be sent to a DNS CAA Email Contact.
-The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 68448659.
-Section 4, as amended by Errata 5065 (Appendix A).3.
+The relevant CAA Resource Record Set MUST be found using the search algorithm defined in RFC 8659, Section 3.